FortiNAC-F

 Troubleshooting Tip: Syslog messages not being sent to syslog server

-• It is suggested to use a centralized logging solution which can correlate logs from multiple sources and alert or act based on any supported device.
+• It is suggested to use a centralized logging solution that can correlate logs from multiple sources and alert or act based on any supported device.
 FortiSIEM integration guide.

-• Frequently check Audit logs for changes applied from Administrators and Event logs to identify other performance or system issues.
+• Frequently check Audit logs for changes applied by Administrators and Event logs to identify other performance or system issues.

 • Create Alerts in FortiNAC for important functions not working.